Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 • Minimizes aggression.

-• Protects against certain diseases such as uterine infections or testicular cancer.
+• It protects against certain diseases such as uterine inflammation or testicular cancer.

 When is the right time?

-• Veterinarians often recommend castration between 6 and 12 months, depending on individual development.
+• Veterinarians often recommend castration between the 6th and 12th month, depending on individual development.

 Employment and training during puberty

-Cats in puberty have an increased need for exercise and activity.
-With the right activities, you can guide their behavior and release energy.
+Cats in puberty have an increased urge to move and be active.
+With the right activities, you can guide their behavior and help them burn off energy.

 1. Intelligence toys: Promote your cat's mental activity.